-With data growing at the speed of light, modern databases are becoming more and more powerful and hence they need the ability to capture & react to changes as they occur in real-time.
-This is where the MongoDB Change Streams feature plays a crucial role to make it possible.
+With data growing at the speed of light, modern databases are becoming more and more powerful, and hence, they need the ability to capture & react to changes as they occur in real-time.
+This is where the MongoDB Change Streams feature plays a crucial role in making it possible.

 MongoDB Change Streams feature (available for MongoDB v3.6 & above), allows you to stream data in real-time.
 Data changes occurring on databases or even on collections can be monitored by applications making use of MongoDB’s Change Streams which is based on its aggregation framework.
 Thus, it further enhances the database’s real-time capabilities.